spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Phenice TW (1969)**
-A newly developed visual method of sexing the os pubis. *American Journal of Physical Anthropology,* 30:297-301.
+A newly developed visual method of sexing the os pubis. *American Journal of Physical Anthropology* 30:297-301.

 * *Purpose:*  Sex estimation based on three features of the adult os coxa: the ventral arc, subpubic concavity, and the ischiopubic ramus.
 * *Sample:*  Terry Skeletal Collection, Smithsonian Institution; n = 275; Black and White males (n = 20 and 160, respectively) and females (n = 52 and 43, respectively).